abetusk/dev/projects/laser-spike/laser-spike.md

 Larger AWG and it becomes unwieldy to attach to other cables.

 Solder one end of the 20 AWG fuse holder is into the positive lead of a female XT30 connector.
-In line with the fuser holder, on the end that isn't connected to the battery, solder a power toggle switch wire.
+In line with the fuse holder, on the end that isn't connected to the battery, solder a power toggle switch wire.
 For both, make sure to feed the heat shrink on before soldering.